-These guidelines are established by the Evangelical Lutheran Church in America, not Luther Seminary.
+These guidelines are established by the Evangelical Lutheran Church in America.

 The stipend is $1,600 per month for a one-year/full-time internship and $800 per month for a two-year/half-time (concurrent) internship.
 As the intern is considered an employee of the congregation, their stipend is taxable.
 Congregations are required to pay the employer's portion of FICA.

 (For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.
 Contact the Office of Contextual Learning if you have questions about this provision.)

 The congregation will provide adequate furnished housing and utilities (including Internet) or an allowance to provide for both housing and utilities.
 Separate, private housing is expected.
 The intern is not to be housed together with a parishioner.

 If housing is not secured in advance by the congregation, the congregation will assist the intern in locating housing and will pay a monthly housing and utility allowance directly to the intern.

 If housing has been secured but is unfurnished or under-furnished, moving expenses between the internship site and the seminary will be provided by the congregation.